priyanshi-vyas/Enterprise-Network-Setup/README.md

-# Bank-Enterprise-Network-Design
+# NetGuard Financial Solutions
-Design of an Enterprise Bank Network along with its simulation is implemented using cisco packet tracer
+NetGuard Financial Solutions is a Design of an Enterprise Bank Network along with its simulation is implemented using cisco packet tracer

 ## Bank network requirements
 - Bank consists of 3 branches and 1 main branch.